Miglia Quadrato

 Our other annual event (the Londinium Pedo) has

-the approval of both the City authorities and the
+without the approval of both the City authorities

-City of London Police – to both of whom, we are
+and the City of London Police – to both of whom,

 continuity ensures there is no impact upon other